 The Research Fellowship is supported by an unrestricted grant from Novo Nordisk Health Care AG, Switzerland.

-APPLICATIONS FOR THE 2020 RESEARCH FELLOWSHIP ARE NOW OPEN
+APPLICATIONS FOR THE RESEARCH FELLOWSHIP ARE NOW CLOSED

 One Research Fellowship of €125,000 will be available for application for up to two years of

-research training is a centre of excellence, for those who are intending to pursue a career in
+research training in a centre of excellence, for those who are intending to pursue a career in

 paediatric endocrinology.
 This will also cover the living expenses of the fellow.